-Another issue which may not seem as a biggy is the weight.
+Another issue that may not seem like a biggy is weight.
 With infinix releasing Zero 2 which felt really light and impressive, i didn’t expect to see something quite bulky but then, price variation could tell the difference.

 The infinix hot x510 smartphone comes packed with a 5.0 – inch HD IPS display with a resolution of 720 ×1280 pixels and a density of 320 dpi.
 The display is pretty awesome considering the fact that it’s an HD display.

 The device comes out of the box with some really nice themes and you can choose to set your preferred wallpaper if you are not satisfied with those that are pre-installed.